 *Update* on this recipe

-As pictured above I am using a large glass jar to mix my dishwasher detergent in, so far I have been okay; however, my homemade laundry detergent recipe (coming soon) which very similar to this recipe, I mixed in a half gallon glass jar and due to it having more citric acid in it and not using a lid to keep moisture out, the glass jar BROKE!
-I had to throw out my whole batch.
-It broke because the citric acid got moisture in it which caused the acid crystals to harden.
-So many harden crystals in the jar caused an expansion the jar could not handle.
-Consider using a plastic container for this recipe OR adding the citric acid in per load from its own container it came in.
+As pictured above I am using a large glass jar to mix my dishwasher detergent in, so far I have been okay.
+However, my homemade laundry detergent recipe which is very similar to this recipe, I mixed in a half gallon glass jar and due to it having more citric acid in it and not using a lid to keep moisture out, the glass jar BROKE!

 If you like homemade house cleaners…